 Green Roof for Rainwater Harvesting

 An estimated 63,000 gallons of rainwater can be collected from Blanchet House’s green roof.
 Rainwater harvesting creates an alternative water supply that stores rainwater for later uses like toilet flushing.
 Blanchet House estimates that well over 150,000 gallons of fresh water are saved every year by using a rainwater harvesting and recirculation system.
 The small plants on the green roof also work to capture airborne pollutants and filter noxious gases.
-Learn more about our transitional housing program.

 Rescue Surplus Food from Local Businesses for a Sustainable Nonprofit Kitchen

 Blanchet House helps reduce food waste in Portland by collecting overstocked surplus food from grocery stores, restaurants (Whole Foods, Trader Joe’s), and wholesalers.
 In 2020, we kept more than 63 tons of surplus edible food from going to waste.
-Our chefs inspect all gleaned food for quality and then prepare delicious meals for our food-insecure guests every day.
+Our chefs inspect all gleaned food for quality and then prepare delicious meals for our food-insecure guests daily.
 We also share surplus food with local mutual aid groups and partner organizations like Feed the Mass, Meals to Us, and PDX Free Fridge.
 Learn more about our food rescue program.

 Food Waste Reduction for a Sustainable Nonprofit Kitchen

-We strive for a zero food waste sustainable kitchen.
+We strive for a zero-food waste sustainable kitchen.
 Blanchet House composts all food scraps, unused food, and leftovers by turning them into feed for farm animals at Blanchet Farm and other farms.
 Food scraps are collected daily and then heated to eliminate harmful bacteria before being fed as slop to pigs.
 Goats, ducks, sheep, and chickens also help with sustainability by eating grains, bread, fruit, and vegetables.
 In 2020, the animals at Blanchet Farm kept more than six tons of food waste out of landfills.
 Learn more about our food reduction program.

 Recycling Program